sous-chefs/sql_server/README.md

 - `:service` - Configures the ports that SQL be listening on and starts and enables the SQL Service.

 #### Properties
-- `name` - The Instance name to be configured.

 - `version` - SQL Version of the instance to be configured.
 Valid otpions are `2008`, `2008R2`, `2012`, `2014`, `2016`, or `2017`.
 Default is `2012`
 - `tcp_enabled` - If TCP is enabled for the instance.
 Default is true
 - `sql_port` - Port SQL will listen on.
 Default is 1433